davidjosepha/campus-textbook/README.md

 (The `--reload` option isn't required, but tells it to automatically reload the site so you can see your changes without restarting the server.)

 Finally, go to `http:localhost:6543` to view it.

+## Optional packages

+If you want to run the scraper, you will also need to install `phantomjs`.